-A. Apply Mills, The Sociological Imagination, to the ideas of one of the four thinkers studied in this part of the course (Giddens, Bourdieu, Putnam or Mann)
+A. Apply the ideas of Mills' The Sociological Imagination, to the ideas of one of the four thinkers studied in this part of the course (Giddens, de Beauvoir, Foucault, or Bourdieu).

 B. Contrast and compare the ideas of two of the four thinkers studied in this part of the course.